-2.2.5 Provide the citation to the Lead Agency's policy and process related to parental complaints: Information about complaints is available to the public through the Search Texas Child Care website, a searchable website maintained by CCR.
+Information about complaints is available to the public through the Search Texas Child Care website, a searchable website maintained by CCR.
 The public can review a provider's Five-Year Inspection Summary and compliance history, which includes complaints.
 An individual may also contact DFPS or the local CCR office for complaint information.

 Public records of complaints are featured prominently on the CCR website.
-Parents can easily find public records of complaints and other violations through a simple Google search that involves key terms such as "Texas child care."
-(The first result for this search is the Search Texas Child Care site.)
+Parents can also easily find public records of complaints and other violations through a simple Google search that involves key terms such as "Texas child care."
+The first result for this search is the Search Texas Child Care site noted above where they can search the specific child care operation in which they are interested.